-- 1. The University Board is responsible for the establishment and monitoring of systems of internal control.
-These control systems are firmly based in the process of identifying and managing risks and risk management is a key element of the operational, financial and project management systems within the University.
+- The University Board is responsible for the establishment and monitoring of systems of internal control.
+These control systems are firmly based in the process of identifying and managing risks, and risk management is a key element of the operational, financial and project management systems within the University.
 They are subject to review by Internal Audit which is carried out by the Internal Audit Consortium, Kingston City Group (KCG).
-The University is a member institution of the KCG Consortium a Higher Education shared services organisation for the provision of Internal Audit services to member institutions. - 2.
+The University is a member institution of the KCG Consortium a Higher Education Cost Sharing Group for the provision of Internal Audit services to member institutions. - 2.
 The University Executive delegates the detailed assessment of risk to the Risk Management Steering Group which reports to the University Leadership Team.
 The Group maintains a comprehensive Risk Register which encompasses all risk types, including financial, operational, reputational and other risks.
 The review of the Risk Register is an ongoing process and risks are rated and prioritised according to probability and possible impact alongside the prescribed control measures to address the risk. - 3.
 The Risk Register (as discussed and agreed with the University Leadership Team) is presented for discussion and review to the Audit, Risk and Governance Committee at each of its meetings with new or changing risks highlighted.
 It is a key element in informing the Internal Auditor's work programme.
 The Deputy Vice-Chancellor Chairs the Risk Management Steering Group and attends Audit, Risk and Governance Committee meetings.
 The risk register is submitted to the Board along with the minutes of the Audit, Risk and Governance Committee meeting.
-In addition, the Audit, Risk and Governance Committee annually review the risk management process to ensure its ongoing effectiveness. - 4.
-The Audit, Risk and Governance Committee is also responsible for providing assurance to the Board and Vice- Chancellor on the effectiveness of the University's wider systems of governance which it does through its consideration of the University's accounts, risk management, data quality, internal and external audit reports, emergency planning and other internal control processes. - 5.
-The Board periodically contracts with appropriate consultants to conduct a review of its own effectiveness and governance arrangements.
-Pending the next full independent review, the Board undertook its own interim review of effectiveness during 2012/13.
-This comprised a self-assessment survey for completion by all Members and resulted in several process improvements.
-Board Members also participate in an annual one to one development review process which helps to identify development requirements and any areas where additional support is needed.
+In addition, the Audit, Risk and Governance Committee annually review the risk management process to ensure its ongoing effectiveness.
+In addition, in 2013/14 the Audit, Risk & Governance Committee approved a set of Risk Appetite Statements

-6. There have been no material internal control issues to report during the year to 31 July 2013.
+- for the University's key business areas, to help inform risk management processes. - 4.
+The Audit, Risk and Governance Committee is also responsible for providing assurance to the Board and Vice Chancellor on the effectiveness of the University's wider systems of governance which it does through its consideration of the University's accounts, risk management, data quality, internal and external audit reports, emergency planning and other internal control processes. - The Board periodically contracts with appropriate consultants to conduct a review of its own effectiveness and governance arrangements. - 6.
+There have been no material internal control issues to report during the year to 31 July 2014.